Elvira Fölzer

-Elvira Louiza Helene Fölzer (1868–after 1928) was a German classical archaeologist.
+Elvira Louiza Helene Fölzer (26 June 1868 – 5 July 1937) was a German classical archaeologist.
 With a thesis on Ancient Greek vases, she was the first woman to earn a doctorate at the University of Bonn.
 As a researcher at the Provincial Museum in Trier, she went on to investigate the origins of the city's terra sigillata Roman pottery.

 Early life and education

 Born on 26 June 1868 in the Hamburg district of Wandsbek, Elvira Louiza Helene Fölzer was the younger daughter of the Jewish merchant Ferdinand Heinrich Fölzer (1822–1893), also German consul in Porto Alegre, Brazil, and his wife Ricarda née Bormann-da Maja, whom he married there in 1853.
 In 1867, the family moved to Wandsbek-Marienthal.
 After schooling in Wandsbeck, she matriculated from the state gymnasium (high school) in Dresden-Neustadt in 1899, already 31 years old.
 She then studied archaeology, classical philology and history of culture at the universities of Leipzig (1899–1901), Freiburg (1901–02), and Bonn (1902-05).